MR

 • Debt: How much debt would you leave behind for your family?
 Look at all your debts aside from your mortgage.
 These include credit card debt, car loans, student loans, or lines of credit that are not written off at your death.
 Total all your current debts, future debts you intend to enter, and any obligations you won’t be around for, like funeral costs.

 • Income: How much income do you make in a year?
-How many years would your family depend on your income before they can fend for themselves?
+How long would your family depend on your income before they can fend for themselves?
 Consider how long they would need your financial support.
-A good starting point is determining how many years until your youngest kid graduates college.
+A good starting point is determining how many years it takes until your youngest kid graduates college.

 • Mortgage: How much money do you owe on your mortgage?
 Your mortgage debt doesn’t automatically go away because you died.
-Your family would be faced with having to make your mortgage payments or forfeit the house.
+Your family would have to make your mortgage payments or forfeit the house.
 So, factor in your mortgage balance in your life insurance.
 If your family outgrows the home, you can add enough to cover the significant renovation costs.

-• Education: How much money will it cost to send your kids to college in 20 years?
-Suppose they want to do their Masters, Ph.D., or college diploma, or they want to study abroad, there should be enough to cover all these costs.
+• Education: How much will it cost to send your kids to college in 20 years?
+Suppose they want to do their Masters, Ph.D., or college diploma or study abroad; there should be enough to cover all these costs.

 2. Multiply Your Income By 10